 In Central and South America, Goldberg has worked with LASPAU from Harvard in Brazil, Chile, and Mexico, delivered a keynote at UANL in January of 2020 following a year of UANL engineering and mathematics faculty developing active learning skills, was awarded Honorius Causa, by UANL in September 2021, and is here today to help launch a project in support of UANL faculty.

-At Boston University, Goldberg became a Professor of Physics, Professor of Biomedical Engineering, Professor of Electrical and Computer Engineering, Professor of Education, and Professor of Graduate Medical Sciences.
-He was chair of the Physics Department, Director and founder of Boston University's Center for Nanoscience and Nanobiotechnology, and Director and founder of BU’s nanomedicine program.
-Goldberg was the inaugural Director of STEM Education Initiatives in the Office of the Provost, working with colleges, departments, and faculty in transforming courses to increase the amount of evidence-based and active-learning in STEM instruction, as well as to develop and implement training in teaching and learning for STEM PhDs and postdocs — our nation’s future faculty — and in creating classrooms that are inclusive to a diverse student body.
+Prior to Northwestern, Goldberg became a Professor of Physics, Professor of Biomedical Engineering, Professor of Electrical and Computer Engineering, Professor of Education, and Professor of Graduate Medical Sciences at Boston University.
+He was chair of the Physics Department for four years, Director and founder of Boston University's Center for Nanoscience and Nanobiotechnology for ten years, and Director and founder of BU’s nanomedicine program.
+Goldberg was the inaugural Director of STEM Education Initiatives in the Office of the Provost.

 Goldberg’s research interests are in the areas of nano-optics and spectroscopy of two-dimensional crystals, exploring strain and friction in single-atom-thick layers.
 He is engaged in projects in near-field and solid immersion imaging, using super-resolution techniques to explore beyond the diffraction limit, and imaging through strongly scattering media like tissue and rock; and active research on novel approaches to subcellular imaging, biosensors, and single-virus imaging.